-The proposed solutions enable to apply the chroma residual scaling when separate luma/chroma tree is used, while limiting the structural delay due to the dependency of the chroma residual scaling process to the luma samples.
+In conclusion, the proposed solutions enable to apply the chroma residual scaling when separate luma/chroma tree is used, while limiting the structural delay due to the dependency of the chroma residual scaling process to luma samples.
 As chroma residual scaling is already applied in Inter tile groups in VTM4.0, the proposal provides a more consistent design for Intra CUs in Intra and Inter tile groups.
-Given the performance and advantages of the Option 2 solution, it is suggested to consider it for adoption.
+Given the performance and advantages of the Option 2 or Option 3 solutions, it is suggested to consider one of them for adoption.

+The specification text changes for Option 2 are provided in the attached document “JVET_N0389_specification.docx”.

 Patent rights declaration